wyfo/apischema/docs/performance_and_benchmark.md

 ## Serialization passthrough

+!!! warning
+    This feature has been released on a provisional basis.
+It has also been partially rolled back (it was initially covering dataclasses) to simplify the code for the next version; in fact the feature will then maybe not be as much useful, as *apischema* performance will normally be improved significantly enough to offer its own JSON dump implementation.

 JSON serialization libraries expect primitive data types (`dict`/`list`/`str`/etc.).
 A non-negligible part of objects to be serialized are primitive.

 When [type checking](#type-checking) is disabled (this is default), objects annotated with primitive types doesn't need to be transformed or checked; *apischema* can simply "pass through" them, and it will result into an identity serialization method.